-Winter Lawn Seeding - It Works!
+Winter Lawn Seeding

-When you think about planting grass, spring comes to mind as the best time.
-But, can you believe that it's not only not the best time, it isn't even the second best time.
-The best time to seed your lawn is in the late summer when the soil is warm and there isn't much weed competition.
-The second best time to seed your lawn isnt the spring though, it's the winter.
-That's right, it is not too late to get a jump on your new spring lawn.
-As long as the ground is not frozen, Good Nature can use a Slice Seeder to get those hardy seeds into the ground so they're ready to germinate come warmer spring weather.
+When you think about planting grass, Spring comes to mind as the best time.
+Would you believe that it's not only not the best time, it isn't even the second best time?
+The best time to seed your lawn is in the late Summer, when the soil is warm and there isn't much weed competition.
+The second best time to seed your lawn isn't the Spring however, it's the Winter.
+That's right, it's not too late to get a jump on your new Spring lawn.
+As long as the ground is not frozen, Good Nature can use a Slice Seeder to get those hardy seeds into the ground, so they're ready to germinate come warmer Spring weather.

-So what is Dormant Seeding?
+What is Dormant Seeding?

 Here's how the Dormant Seeding process works.

-You can choose to have us broadcast seed (less effective) or use a special slice seeding machine to help improve seed to soil contact.
-Slice Seeding is more effective, but if you're ever going to do a broadcast seeding, it will be most effective as a dormant seeding.
-If your lawn already looks great and you're just trying to keep it that way, a Dormant Broadcast Seeding is a good economical choice.
-If your lawn is pretty thin and you're really trying to improve it, a Dormant Slice Seeding would be the best choice.
+You can Broadcast Seed your lawn yourself, or have us Slice Seed your lawn.
+Slice Seeding is more effective because we use a special machine to help improve the seed to soil contact, whereas Broadcast Seeding simply involves scattering seed on the surface of the soil.
+If you do choose to do Broadcast Seeding however, it will be most effective in early Winter as a Dormant Seeding.
+If your lawn already looks great and you just want to maintain it, Dormant Broadcast Seeding is a good economical choice.
+If your lawn is pretty thin and you really want to improve it, Dormant Slice Seeding would be the best choice.

-What To Expect From a Dormant Seeding
+What to Expect from Dormant Seeding

-A Dormant Seeding is a way to gradually improve your lawn.
-You can't expect miracles and it is possible that the seeding could be a total failure if the weather doesn't cooperate (but that's true with any seeding).
-In general, with a dormant broadcast seeding you won't notice a huge difference, but you will be preloading your soil with some good grass seed to compete with weeds when bare spots emerge.
-With a Dormant Slice Seeding, you'll notice more of an improvement, but it isn't like putting in a new lawn.
-It should gradually thicken the lawn.
-I like to Dormant Slice Seed my lawn every year to keep it looking the best on the block without needing chemicals :).
+Dormant Seeding is a way to gradually improve your lawn.
+You can't expect miracles and it is possible that the seeding could fail if the weather doesn't cooperate, but that's true with any seeding.
+In general, with a Dormant Broadcast Seeding, you won't notice a huge difference, but you will be preloading your soil with some good grass seed to compete with weeds when bare spots emerge.
+With a Dormant Slice Seeding, you'll notice more of an improvement and a gradual thickening of your lawn, but the results won't be as dramatic as a Lawn Renovation.
+It's my personal practice is to Dormant Slice Seed my lawn every year to keep it looking the best on the block without needing chemicals.